Josh Jung Player Props: Rangers vs. Padres

-The Texas Rangers and Josh Jung (.385 slugging percentage over his past 10 games, including one homer), battle starter Joe Musgrove and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+On Saturday, Josh Jung (.308 batting average in his past 10 games, with four doubles, a home run, three walks and three RBI) and the Texas Rangers face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 8:40 PM ET.

-He racked up two hits (going 2-for-5) in his last game against the Astros.
+He collected two extra-base hits in his previous game (3-for-4 with two doubles) against the Padres.

 Josh Jung Game Info & Props vs. the Padres